Jnilges/SHLO-Knapsack-Test/README.md

 I incorporated the described variables for run replications, num items, max weight, etc.

 The data collection code then wrote the results to the csv file.
+The code has a nested loop and will take a bit of time to run.
 The last 2 columns allow for making sure that your data set is the same as the one in the code.
 To verify, make your dataset and sum all the weights/profits and verify that they are the same as in the csv

 The datacollection file will generate the data and run a nested loop to run through all the different set ups.
 A 'set up' is represented as one row in the csv file, with the first